aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/save-files/_index.md

 To save files to a stream, create a *MemoryStream* or *FileStream* object and save the file to that stream object by calling the **[Workbook](https://reference.aspose.com/cells/net/aspose.cells/workbook)** object's **[Save](https://reference.aspose.com/cells/net/aspose.cells/workbook/methods/save/index)** method.
 Specify the desired file format using the **[SaveFormat](https://reference.aspose.com/cells/net/aspose.cells/saveformat)** enumeration when calling the **[Save](https://reference.aspose.com/cells/net/aspose.cells/workbook/methods/save/index)** method.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Files-Handling-SavingFiletoStream-1.cs" >}}

+## **Saveing files as Html and Mht files**
+Aspose.Cells can simply save an Excel file ,JSON, CSV or other files which could be loaded by Aspose.Cells as .html and .mht files.
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Convert-Excel-to-MHTML.cs" >}}

 ## **Saving as OpenOffice (ODS, SXC, FODS, OTS)**
 We can saving the files as open offce format : ODS, SXC, FODS, OTS etc.